DESIGN STORIES

 Could you tell us about the biggest influence on your creativity?

-The biggest influence on my creativity is the experience I had in both
+The biggest influence on my creativity is the experience I had in both the architectural and crafting industry.
+I always think about structural aesthetics and how the selected materials are working together to create the whole.

 Which part of your design process is the most important for you and has the biggest influence on the final results?